alphagov/notifications-admin/docs/index.md

 To create JSON Web Tokens you need:

-* your service ID – identifies your service
+* your Service ID – identifies your service
 * your API key (in JSON Web Token terms this is called the client ID) – used to sign tokens during requests for API resources

-To find your service ID and create or revoke API keys, click on **API keys** in the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application.
+To find your Service ID and create or revoke API keys, click on **API keys** in the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application.

 <a name="JWT_claims"></a>
 ### JSON Web Tokens: claims